High Blood Pressure (Hypertension): 3 Foods to Avoid

 High blood pressure complications can be avoided

 You have high blood pressure, or hypertension, if your blood pressure reading is persistently 140/90 mm Hg or higher.
-If left unchecked, hypertension can cause stroke, heart attack and kidney failure, amongst other complications.
+If left unchecked, hypertension can cause stroke, heart attack (myocardial infarction) and kidney failure, amongst other complications.

 Some risk factors for high blood pressure, such as age and family history, cannot be controlled.
 However, many other factors can be managed.
 For example, you can change your food choices.